 Unsecured loans, on the other hand, are not backed by collateral.
 Therefore, they are likely to have higher interest rates and lower loan amounts than secured loans.

 Here are a few of the most common uses for an unsecured personal loan:

+Medical expenses can put a person in a tough financial situation.
+Medical bills can sometimes be negotiated and/or payment plans put into place.
 If these options don’t provide a reasonable path toward paying for past medical services, some borrowers may opt to take out a personal medical loan to cover any remaining balance.

 This could be especially useful for someone who needs cash for immediate repairs or emergencies.
-An unsecured personal loan is an alternative to taking out a home equity loan or home equity line of credit for remodeling or repairs, both of which are secured loans and require equity in your home.
+An unsecured personal loan can be an alternative to taking out a home equity loan or home equity line of credit for remodeling or repairs, both of which are secured loans and require equity in your home.

 Applying for an Unsecured Personal Loan

-Unsecured personal loans typically require a strong credit score and a history of reliability.
-If you’re planning on taking out an unsecured personal loan in the future, you can start by doing things like making timely credit card payments to help responsibly build up your credit.
+Unsecured personal loans typically require a higher level of creditworthiness than a secured personal loan does.
+If you’re planning to apply for an unsecured personal loan in the future, you can start by doing things like making timely credit card payments to help responsibly build up your credit.

-Related: How to Pay Tax on Personal Loans
+Recommended: How to Pay Tax on Personal Loans

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.